 Once an application has been received, please allow approximately four weeks for it to be processed.
 Please do not contact the Global Partnerships office during this time to check on progress, as this will delay the processing of the application.

-Once the Trust fee has been received, and when your application is approved, we will email you a letter confirming that you have been accepted onto the MTI scheme.
+Once your application has been checked we will ask your Trust to make the payment of an MTI Trust fee (£1,250).
+Once the Trust fee has been received and your application approved, we will email you a letter confirming that you have been accepted onto the MTI scheme.
 If you require sponsorship for GMC registration, we will request an administrative fee from you.